rpm-software-management/rpm/docs/manual/format.md

 The Payload is currently a cpio archive, gzipped by default.
 The cpio archive type used is SVR4 with a CRC checksum.

+As cpio is limited to 4 GB (32 bit unsigned) file sizes RPM since version 4.12 uses a stripped down version of cpio for packages with files > 4 GB.
+This format uses `07070X` as magic bytes and the file header otherwise only contains the index number of the file in the RPM header as 8 byte hex string.
+The file metadata that is normally found in a cpio file header - including the file name - is completely omitted as it is stored in the RPM header already.

 To use a different compression method when building new packages with `rpmbuild(8)`, define the `%_binary_payload` or `%_source_payload` macros for the binary or source packages, respectively.
 These macros accept an